myatktun/myatktun.github.io/_sources/C++.rst

     * useful when a set of related named integer constants is needed
     * in plain ``enums``, enumerators are in the same scope as the enum and their values implicitly convert to integers and other types
-        - less strict than ``enum classes``
-        - can pollute the scope in which their enumerator is defined
+    * plain enums are less strict than ``enum classes``, but can pollute the scope in which their enumerator is defined

         .. code-block:: cpp